jundalisay/spblist/content/en/research/euler/mechanica2/chapter-03d.md

 Since moreover the equation is given between t and s, if in place of t the value of this in terms of s is substituted, the equation is obtained between x and s for the curve sought am.
 Q.E.I.

 Corollary 1. [p.
 342]

 635. If on the curve AM the point B is the start of the descent and thus the height of this above A = bg , there is also obtained the start of the descent b on the curve am, on taking the arc amb = AMB.

 Corollary 2.

-636. From the solution it is apparent that dx > dt always; whereby the height ap is greater than the height AP; for in the medium with the resistance there is a need for more height to generate the same speed as in vacuo.EULER'S MECHANICA VOL. 2.
+636. From the solution it is apparent that dx > dt always; whereby the height ap is greater than the height AP; for in the medium with the resistance there is a need for more height to generate the same speed as in vacuo.
-Chapter 3d.
-page 482
-Translated and annotated by Ian Bruce.

 Corollary 3.

 637. Because on the curves AM and am taken with equal arcs the speeds at these places are the same, the times too are equal, in which the equal arcs AM et am are described.
 And thus the time of the descent in the medium with resistance along bma is equal to the